chenle02/lemmabot/Readme.md

    - `--grobid` to use Grobid for structured section extraction (requires Grobid service running)
    - `--grobid-url URL` to specify the Grobid server URL (default: http://localhost:8070)
-   - `--semantic` to enable Unstructured-based paragraph tokenization and semantic chunking This will walk through `<root_directory>`, extract and embed text chunks, and save:
+   - `--semantic` to enable Unstructured-based paragraph tokenization and semantic chunking
+   - `--no-txt-backup` to disable fallback to .txt backup when PDF or Grobid extraction yields no text This will walk through `<root_directory>`, extract and embed text chunks, and save:
    - `<index_prefix>.pkl` (documents metadata)
    - `<index_prefix>.faiss` (FAISS vector index)